MilanKacar/milankacar.github.io/_posts/2024-9-23-hustagafulizaha.md

 ---
 layout: post
-title: Welcome to My Journey 🚀!
+title: Welcome to My Journey 🚀
 ---
+## Welcome to My Journey 🚀

 Hello, and welcome to my blog! 🎉 I’m excited to take you through my life journey, not just the professional side of things but also the passions and projects that keep me motivated outside of work. 🌱